Sri (composer)

-Sri (born Kommineni Srinivasa Chakravarthi, 13 September 1966 – 18 April 2015) was an Indian film composer playback singer, and television presenter, known for his works in Telugu cinema.
-He is the son of veteran Music composer K. Chakravarthy.
-He was the lead anchor for the 1995 show Anthakshari aired in Gemini TV.
+Sri (born Kommineni Srinivasa Chakravarthi, 13 September 1966 – 18 April 2015) was an Indian film composer, playback singer, and television presenter, known for his works in Telugu cinema.
+He was the son of veteran Music composer K. Chakravarthy.
+He was the lead anchor for the 1995 show Anthakshari aired on Gemini TV.

 He lend his vocals for "Jagamanta Kutumbam Naadi" from the movie Chakram released in 2005.
-He is best known for his compositions in hits for films, such as Money Money, Little Soldiers, Sindhooram, Anaganaga Oka Roju, Aavida Maa Aavide, Gaayam and Ammoru.
+He is best known for his compositions in hits for films, such as Money Money, Lucky Chance, Little Soldiers, Sindhooram, Anaganaga Oka Roju, Aavida Maa Aavide, Gaayam and Ammoru.

 Education

 He did his BE in industrial engineering from Manipal University.

 Death

 He died due to a kidney related ailment on 18 April 2015, in Hyderabad, India.